RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 became increasingly inefficient as the targeted expression level of MscL was reduced.
 This was due to the decreasing fluorescence levels and survival rates of the integration candidates.
-Consequently, Shine-Dalgarno sequence modifications were made by inserting DNA oligos with lambda Red-mediated homologous recombination, i.e., recombineering [@sharan2009].
+Consequently, Shine-Dalgarno sequence modifications were made by inserting DNA oligos with lambda red-mediated homologous recombination, i.e., recombineering [@sharan2009].
 The oligos had a designed mutation ([@Fig:boxplot]) flanked by ~25 base pairs that matched the targeted MscL region (Table S4).
 A two-step recombineering process of